Wysoka: 20th century

+The German occupation ended in January 1945 and the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in the town and its environs, including the Home Army, and several local organizations.

 Between 1975 and 1998 the city administratively belonged to the Piła Voivodeship.
 Since 1999 the town has been part of the Greater Poland Voivodeship.

 Economy

 Wysoka is a small business centre, which serves the needs of the surrounding agricultural area.
 There is a small wood and brick factory.
 There was much economic development during the 19th century when the Prussian province of Posen was fully integrated into the wider Imperial German economy.
 Many Germans left after World War I and those who remained were expelled after World War II.
 A small gauge rail still serves the area.

 Sports

 Wysoka's football team is GLKS Wysoka, founded in 1949, and it competes in the regional lower leagues.